omnibor/site/content/glossary/artifact.md

 ## Leaf Artifacts

-Artifacts which are not 'derived artifacts' as said to be 'leaf artifacts'.
+Artifacts which are not 'derived artifacts' are said to be 'leaf artifacts'.
 Leaf artifacts are usually source code files constructed by hand by humans.